mtasende/Neural-Networks-and-Deep-Learning-Nielsen/README.md

 # Neural-Networks-and-Deep-Learning-Nielsen
-Here are the IPython notebooks that I wrote when following Michael Nielsen's book "Neural Networks and Deep Learning".
+These are the IPython notebooks that I wrote when following Michael Nielsen's book "Neural Networks and Deep Learning".
 They are named: cap1.ipynb, cap2.ipynb, cap3.ipynb, cap5.ipynb, cap6.ipynb

 I copy, below, M. Nielsen's license for the initial code.

+Miguel Tasende

 MIT License